VanOvermeire/sam-template-creator/README.md

 For example, `func PostAddHelloRequest(_ context.Context, event events.APIGatewayProxyRequest) error` is mapped to a `POST` to `/add/hello`.
 - if the lambda is triggered by an event source, the name should reflect that.
 For example, if s3 is the source, the name of the event should contain `s3`, like this: `s3event` or `s3_event` or...
+If you want a cron event, you can name the event `5_hours_event` or similar and an event that runs every 5 hours will automatically be created.

 ##### Node